James Joyce: Works

 at the National Theatre, London” on YouTube.

-Ulysses is available in the Random House End. at Internet Archive online - accessed 01.11.2017]
+Ulysses is now available in the Random House Edition at Gutenberg Project - online; accessed 01.11.2017.

 James Joyce Centennial Exhibition at Buffalo U.